foscia-dev/foscia/website/docs/upgrade/support-policy.md

 Until Foscia `v1.0.0` is released, each minor release (e.g. `v0.1.x` to `v0.2.x`) will contain breaking changes, and is considered a major release regarding our support policy.

-Currently, only the latest major version of Foscia is actively maintained.

 :::